Skip to main content

 HomeIAMPETH Certificate Program

-IAMPETH Master Penman
+IAMPETH Master Penmen

 To be named an IAMPETH Master Penman is the highest honor in our organization.
 Between 2001 and 2015, fifteen members (pictured below) were recognized with that title for exhibiting a distinguished level of excellence in penmanship and the calligraphic arts.